use-inkubator/Ecosystem-Grants/applications/verifiable_offchain_computing.md

 ##### The Challenge
 Developing dApps that interact with blockchains can be a common but challenging task, especially when it comes to handling concurrency issues in off-chain programs.
-Without a proper synchronization mechanism, this may end up conflicting between the contracts and dApp déployed on Phala Cloud.
+Without a proper synchronization mechanism, this may end up conflicting between the contracts and dApp deployed on Phala Cloud.

 Consider a real-world scenario: a smart contract distributes computation tasks to workers.
 These workers compete with each other when claiming tasks from the blockchain.
 Ideally, each task should only be claimed once.
 However, without coordination among the workers, they might send transactions simultaneously to claim the same task, resulting in inconsistent smart contract states.